 - You can access telehealth services from all network providers who are offering these services.
 To schedule a telehealth visit, you can contact your provider at the same phone number you would use to request an in-office visit.

 - You can use Teladoc to get access to doctors and nurses by phone or online.

 - You can also access physical therapy/occupational therapy/speech therapy (PT/OT/ST) services through both telephonic telehealth visits and video telehealth visits.
-This will be effective while Massachusetts is under a state of emergency.
+This will be effective until further notice.

-We are waiving early refill limits on drug prescriptions for all Fallon members who fill their medications, including specialty medications, at any in-network pharmacy.
+We are waiving early refill limits on drug prescriptions for all Wellforce Care Plan members who fill their medications, including specialty medications, at any in-network pharmacy.

 You can also receive early refills for certain maintenance medication prescriptions up to a 90-day supply ahead of schedule.
 Your pharmacy simply needs to submit code 13 (SCC13) for coverage.

 Some pharmacies are offering free home delivery of medications.
 Contact your pharmacy directly to learn more.

 Taking care of your emotional health and well-being during this time is important.
 Decreasing stress can help bolster your immune system and can help keep you and others around you healthy.